Dr Andrew Currie

 I currently lead and supervise a team of PhD and honours students, research assistants and clinical research nurses on projects in the area of neonatal infection and immunity, including antimicrobial protein and peptide immunobiology.

 BIO378.
 Systems Biology

 Active research in:

-Neonatal Immunology, Preterm Infant Sepsis, Antimicrobial Peptide Therapies, Paediatric Vaccinology, Tumour Immunology
+Neonatal Immunology, Preterm Infant Sepsis, Antimicrobial Peptide Therapies, Paediatric Vaccinology, Tumour Immunology, Breastmilk immunology, systems biology.

 The Preterm Omics Sepsis Study (PROMISE) – transcriptomics and metabolomics analysis of neonatal sepsis.

-Combining AMPs and antibiotics to treat infant and adult sepsis
+Combining Antimicrobial Peptides (AMPs) and antibiotics to treat infant and adult sepsis

 Testing AMPs in vivo – establishing a piglet model of neonatal sepsis

 Developing a rapid diagnostic test for canine sepsis

 Antibacterial properties of coconut oil and its activity against neonatal pathogens